labex-labs/labex-cheatsheets/docs/cheatsheets/en/mongodb.md

   <BaseQuizOption value="D">It shows all collections in the database</BaseQuizOption>

   <BaseQuizAnswer>
-    The `use` command switches to a database, but MongoDB doesn't create the database until you insert the first document.
+    The <code>use</code> command switches to a database, but MongoDB doesn't create the database until you insert the first document.
 This is a lazy creation approach.
   </BaseQuizAnswer>
 </BaseQuiz>